ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 ## Specification

-There are four interlocking portions, in addition to EIP-1702 (Generalized Account Versioning Scheme) and EIP-2327 (`BEGINDATA` opcode).
-They are a versioning header (similar to what was in EIP-1707), invalid opcode validation, static jump analysis, and same evm limits validation.
+There are three interlocking portions specified in this EIP, in addition to two other portions from active EIPs: [EIP-1702] (Generalized Account Versioning Scheme) and [EIP-2327] (`BEGINDATA` opcode).
+They are a versioning header (similar to what was in [EIP-1707]), invalid opcode validation (similar to [EIP-1712]), and static jump analysis.

 ### EVM Account Versioning